martijnvwezel/pico-probe-programmer/README.md

 # Why Probe and not segger jlink?
-Segger jlink bugged me, because I am using a Jlink at home, but it is not compatible anymore with the newest generation of Cortex chips.
-Another issue that I had was **mistakes**, I dont make them that often, but if I do I want my debugger to be able to change the pinout, like a RX,TX swap.
-In one of the boards I made somehow SWO and Rx got on wrong pin, using the pico probe I could change the location of the pins and everything worked fine :).
+Segger Jlink bugged me because I am using a Jlink at home, and it's not compatible anymore with the newest generation of Cortex chips.
+Another issue that I made, I don't make them that often, but if I do I want my debugger to be able to change the pinout, like an RX, TX swap.
+In one of the boards, I made somehow SWO and Rx got on the wrong pin, using the pico probe I could change the location of the pins and everything worked fine :).

 ```bash
 # Change the pins : pico-probe/src/picoprobe_config.h